 3) Shift to remote work

-While this may seem evident given the digital transformation that occurred in 2020 due to the pandemic, remote work continues to feature in ongoing content marketing trends to watch in 2022.
-One of the reasons remote work is thriving is the ongoing need to keep operations running while maintaining social distance.
-With the pandemic still raging, more businesses will use remote work solutions to meet their content requirements.
+This one may seem evident given the digital transformation that occurred in 2020 due to the pandemic.
+Nevertheless, we still feel it’s important to point out that remote work continues to feature in ongoing content marketing trends to watch in 2023.
+One of the reasons remote work is thriving is the flexibility it offers employees, especially younger ones.
+Remote workers are also increasingly popular among companies, who have discovered that it’s cheaper to have remote workers than to maintain an office full of workers.
+More brands are using remote work solutions to meet their content requirements.
 Apart from the cost savings from not having to rent an office, remote workers have fewer demands.
 Businesses pay for services only when they require them.

-Professionals affected by the pandemic have also found remote work opportunities to be a lifeline.
+Professionals who can’t afford to live in more expensive cities have also found remote work opportunities to be a lifeline.
 They can easily handle administrative tasks such as bookkeeping from home.
 Furthermore, students frequently choose to hire a writer for essay writing services and help with various academic assignments.
 As a result, professional writers are doing well.

 4) Increased podcast consumption